up-to-you/dev_notes/jpa/ENTITY_STATES.md

 ## Removed
 - _**lifecycle:** fetched from database **->** marked for deletion **(removed state)** **->** actually removed from database during commit_

+### [ DETACHED -> PERSISTENT ] TRANSFER PROBLEM:
+_eM.merge(detachedEntity) method actually will persist new data to db if there were some changes during Detached state.
+And you can't call refresh() method on Detached entities.
+Sadly, there is no 'attach()' method._

+_So, the only valuable solution is to find this Entity in database by getting id from old Detached entity._